 - Blisters may appear in your mouth and on your lips, face, and anywhere else that came into contact with the infected areas.

-- The infected site often starts to itch before the actual appearance of blisters.
+- The infected site often starts to itch, or tingle, before the actual appearance of blisters.

 - The blisters may become ulcerated (open sores) and ooze fluid.

 - A crust may appear over the sores within a week of the outbreak.